Deniz-Jasa/movies/README.md

 # Fakeflix

-A movie and series streaming website.
+A movie and series streaming website clone.
+This was built for educational and learning purposes.
+It is locked behind authentication to prevent unauthorized usage.

 Live @ <a href="https://fakeflix-two.vercel.app" target="_blank">https://fakeflix-two.vercel.app</a>